-In addition, here are some highlights from CSMG 2019's dynamic and engaging program:
+Highlights from CSMG 2019's dynamic and engaging program include:

 Bishop participation: Daniel DiNardo, Archbishop of Galveston-Houston and USCCB President, celebrated the Sending Mass and offered remarks at the Capitol Hill reception; Msgr.
 Brian Bransfield welcome and introduced Sunday’s plenary speakers; Bishop Frank J. Dewane of Venice, Chair of the Committee on Domestic Justice and Human Development, celebrated the Opening Mass and offered reflections during Sunday prayer; and Archbishop Timothy P. Broglio of the Archdiocese for the Military Services, Chair of the Committee on International Justice and Peace, celebrated the Monday Mass and introduced that morning’s plenary speakers.